Doom metal: Origins (late 1960s–1970s)

-The first traces of doom in rock music could be heard as far back as The Beatles' 1969 track "I Want You (She's So Heavy)".
-Black Sabbath is generally regarded as being the progenitors of doom metal.
+The first traces of doom in rock music could be heard as far back as the Beatles' 1969 track "I Want You (She's So Heavy)".
+Black Sabbath are generally regarded as the progenitors of doom metal.
 Black Sabbath's music is (in and of) itself stylistically rooted in blues, but with the deliberately doomy and loud guitar playing of Tony Iommi, and the then-uncommon dark and pessimistic lyrics and atmosphere, they set the standards of early heavy metal and inspired various doom metal bands.
 In the early 1970s, both Black Sabbath and Pentagram (also as side band "Bedemon") composed and performed this heavy and dark music, which would in the 1980s begin to be known and referred to as doom metal by subsequent musicians, critics and fans.
-Bobby Liebling, Pentagram's vocalist, also cite bands like Black Widow, Night Sun, Iron Claw, Toe Fat and Taste as pioneers of the doom metal sound.
+Joe Hasselvander, Pentagram's drummer also cited bands like Black Widow, Toe Fat, Iron Claw, Night Sun, and Zior as pioneers of the doom metal sound.

 Aside from Pentagram and Black Sabbath, other groups from the 1970s would heavily influence the genre's development.
 Blue Cheer is often hailed as one of the first stoner metal bands.
 Through the use of loud amplifiers and guitar feedback, their debut Vincebus Eruptum created a template for other artists to follow.
+Uriah Heep released "Demons and Wizards" album include "Easy Living" in 1972.
 Though lacking the pessimistic lyrical content of their contemporaries, Welsh heavy metal band Budgie would also produce heavy songs which were amongst the loudest of their day, stylistically influencing various doom metal acts.
 Led Zeppelin's No Quarter is considered as one of the earliest examples of a doom metal song made by a rock band.
-Early doom metal was also influenced by Japan's Flower Travellin' Band, particularly their albums Kirikyogen and Satori.
+Early doom metal was also influenced by Japanese psychedelic rock albums, such as Kuni Kawachi & Friends' Kirikyogen and Flower Travellin' Band's Satori.
 Bang's 1971 self-titled debut is considered an important forerunner to doom metal.
 Other notable groups include Sir Lord Baltimore, Buffalo, Necromandus, Lucifer's Friend, and Leaf Hound.